XiaoChen1992/CPSCI-307/README.md

 You final score will be weighted sum of all three parts.
 For example, Assignments: 89, exam: 80, project: 95, then final score is $89 \times 0.3 + 80 \times 0.1 + 95 \times 0.6 = 91.7$.

-You final score will conver to letter grade by following table:
+You final score will convert to letter grade by following table:

 | Score | Letter Grade |
 | ----- | ------------ |